1988 United States presidential debates: October 5: Vice presidential debate (Omaha Civic Auditorium)

+The only vice presidential debate between Senator Dan Quayle and Senator Lloyd Bentsen took place on Wednesday, October 5, 1988, in the Omaha Civic Auditorium in Omaha, Nebraska.

-The Vice presidential debate was held in the Omaha Civic Auditorium in Omaha, Nebraska on Wednesday, October 5, 1988 between senator Dan Quayle and senator Lloyd Bentsen.
-Judy Woodruff of PBS moderated the debate with Tom Brokaw of NBC, Jon Margolis of Chicago Tribune, and Brit Hume of ABC.
+The debate was moderated by Judy Woodruff of PBS moderated the debate with Tom Brokaw of NBC, Jon Margolis of Chicago Tribune, and Brit Hume of ABC.

 "Senator, you're no Jack Kennedy"

-Judy Woodruff, set the stage by addressing the audience: "Based on the history since World War II, there is almost a 50–50 chance that one of the two men here tonight will become President of the United States."
+Judy Woodruff set the stage by addressing the audience: "Based on the history since World War II, there is almost a 50–50 chance that one of the two men here tonight will become President of the United States."
 She was referring to the probability that the man elected vice president would later become president, either by succession or by a presidential bid.
 In Quayle's response to Woodruff's question he stated "I have as much experience in the Congress as Jack Kennedy did when he sought the presidency."
 Bentsen then responded to Quayle's remark with "Senator, I served with Jack Kennedy.
 I knew Jack Kennedy.
 Jack Kennedy was a friend of mine.
-Senator, you're no Jack Kennedy followed shouts and applause.
+Senator, you're no Jack Kennedy, which was followed by shouts and applause.

 Quayle had routinely been comparing himself to Kennedy in his stump speech.
 Quayle did not directly compare himself with Kennedy in terms of accomplishment, but in terms of length of Congressional service; Quayle served for 12 years while Kennedy served for 14.
 When Kennedy successfully sought the Democratic nomination in 1960, he had less experience than his primary opponents, most of whom had more seniority in the Senate.
 While it was a statement of fact, some of Quayle's advisors suggested that this comparison could cause trouble.

 Bentsen's remark has become a part of the political lexicon as a way to deflate politicians or other individuals perceived as thinking too highly of themselves.
 The phrase was almost never uttered, as Bentsen was so nervous that he pleaded with his staff to cancel the debate altogether.